Montseny Natural Park is a UNESCO designated biosphere located in Catalonia, Spain, approximately 100km north of Barcelona.

 I admire the people of Montseny and their way of life.
 It’s so different from my life in Munich, Germany.
 Or even in Barcelona which is much closer.

 I could learn a lot about slowing down from them.
 In fact, I was so inspired by the fragrant smells of herbs and plants and the use of fresh produce that I decided to bring a little of Montseny to Munich by starting my own herb garden!

 It’s my little piece of Montseny on my balcony.
 It reminds me to slow down.
 I rub the leaves of the peppermint or lavender plant and breathe it in!
 It’s not the same as being in Montseny, but it does make me feel instantly more relaxed.

 Related Reading: My Favorite Thing to Do in Girona

 Know Before You Go To Montseny Natural Park

 - You can reach any of the towns in Montseny natural park from Barcelona.

-- If your planning on hiking make sure you have the right footwear and be prepared for narrow paths and no sign-posted paths.
+- If you’re planning on hiking through the beautiful forests make sure you have the right footwear and be prepared for narrow paths and no sign-posted paths.